 The ear is our organ of hearing and balance.
 It consists of three parts: the outer ear, the middle ear, and the inner ear.
 The middle and inner ear are located deep in the temporal bone of the skull.
 The vestibulocochlear nerve (eighth cranial nerve) is responsible for relaying hearing and balance signals from the inner ear to the brain.

 Figure 1.
-An acoustic neuroma expands out of the internal auditory canal, displacing the cochlear, facial, and trigeminal nerves located in the cerebellopontine angle.
+An acoustic neuroma expands out of the internal auditory canal, displacing the cochlear, facial, and trigeminal nerves.
 Eventually, the tumor compresses the brainstem.

 What is an acoustic neuroma?

 An acoustic neuroma, also called vestibular schwannoma, is a benign, slow-growing tumor that arises from the Schwann cells forming the sheath (covering) of the vestibulocochlear nerve.
 As the tumor grows, it expands from its origin inside the internal auditory canal out into the space between the brainstem and the bone known as the cerebellopontine angle.
 The pear-shaped tumor can continue to enlarge, compressing the trigeminal nerve, which is responsible for facial sensation.
 Eventually, the tumor can compress the brainstem.
 Acoustic neuromas are classified according to their size as small (less than 1.5 cm), medium (1.5 to 2.5 cm), or large (more than 2.5 cm) (Fig. 2).

 Figure 2.
 MRI scans of small (intracanalicular), medium, and large sizes of acoustic neuromas.